WHAT'S NEW? Let us design a custom musette for you.

 Regina, founded in 1919, supplied freewheels and chains to all the Italian "Campionissimos" over the years. $19.95

-Silca, founded in 1917 and famous for their tire pumps, is the oldest company in the cycling industry to be continuously run by a single family. $19.95
+Silca, founded in 1917 and famous for their tire pumps, was the oldest company in the cycling industry to be continuously run by a single family, until recently sold. $19.95

-Wonderful example of 1930s Art Deco graphics (capital S forms a derailleur) from this highly respected French derailleur manufacturer. $19.95
+Wonderful example of 1930s Art Deco logo (letter S forms a derailleur) from this highly respected French derailleur manufacturer. $19.95

 T.A.s mascot FIFI (drawn by Daniel Rebour) poping out of the top of T.A.s famous plastic water bottle.
 T.A. started producing water bottle cages in 1947 and by 1963 was the sole supplier of bottles to the Tour de France. $19.95

 Since 1945 this famous French toolmaker has been supplying tools to the cycling industry. $19.95

 Colorful 70s logo of this exotic Spanish component manufacturer.
 Founded by Luis Arregui in Eibar, Spain in 1926, Zeus was the only company in modern times to build a complete professional bicycle (frame and components). $19.95

 Our whimsical, 1930s Art Deco inspired logo, for all fans of classic bicycles!
 Special, twenty-five percent off! $14.95